tbazant/ai-prompts/SUSE-styleguide.md

-Review the current file and suggest improved version based on the following collection of rules.

-# Language
+Analyze the current file.
+If a phrase, title, sentence or paragraph do not follow the below collection of rules, suggest a more correct update.

 ## General
 * Use American English.
 * Form clear and direct sentences with 25 words or less.